Radityana64/ESTETIKA-ML/README.md

+#ESTETIKA ML
-Capstone Project: Machine Learning Model Development Overview
+Machine Learning Model Development

+## Overview
 This repository contains code for developing a deep learning model for image classification using the TensorFlow and Keras libraries.
 The model is designed to classify images into 22 different classes, including various types of batik and non-batik categories.
 The project includes data preprocessing, model training, evaluation, and deployment.

 Folder Structure